MS Program Admissions

 For information on financial aid for domestic students, please contact PSU's Financial Aid office.

 Scholarships are available for international and domestic students.
+Students can find more information on Scholarships for ECE Students page.

 Teaching Assistantships and Research Assistantships are rarely given at the time of admission.
+Visit our assistantships page for more information.

 When will I get my I-20?